vinayyak/vinayyak/README.md

 - 👋 Hi, I’m Vinayyak Vajpeyi
 - 👀 I’m a Software Developer
--  𓅓 My first programming language is Java while also having hands-on experience with Python & C .
+-  𓅓 I have experience in working with Java & Python applications.
-- 🌱 I’m currently learning the Spring Framework for Java and Deep Learning with Python.
+- 🌱 Currently working on Ethereum Layer 2 Blockchain Development.
-- ♚ My interests lie in Java Programming, Deep Learning and Blockchain Technology.
+- ♚ Hands-on experience working with Java Spring Boot and Python Deep Learning.
 - 📫 You can reach me at my email - vinayyakvajpeyi@gmail.com

 <!---